 So, how do you know when it’s time to consider additional support?
 Here are some signs to watch out for:

-• Feeling Stuck: You keep hitting the same roadblocks in therapy, and you’re struggling to move forward.
+- Feeling Stuck: You keep hitting the same roadblocks, and you’re struggling to move forward.
 Discussing this with your therapist can help determine if a different modality or additional support might be beneficial.

-• Complex Issues: You’re dealing with complex mental health issues like trauma, addiction, or a severe mood disorder.
+- Complex Issues: You’re dealing with complex mental health issues like trauma, substance use and risky behaviors, or a severe mood disorder.
 These challenges may require a more specialized approach or a combination of therapies to address them effectively.

 Remember, there’s no shame in needing more support.
 Mental health is a complex issue, and different people respond best to different types of treatment.

-Here are some options to explore beyond individual therapy:
+Here are some options to explore beyond individual therapy sessions:

-• Intensive outpatient therapy programs: Often abbreviated to IOP and PHP, these outpatient daytime programs combine group therapy, individual therapy and medication management into one cohesive treatment option that equips you with the tools you need to feel better as soon as possible.
+- Accelerated outpatient therapy programs: Known as IOP and PHP, these outpatient daytime programs combine group therapy, individual therapy and medication management into one cohesive treatment option that equips you with the tools you need to feel better as soon as possible.

 The most important thing is to be open and honest with your therapist about your needs and concerns.
 Together, you can create a comprehensive treatment plan that addresses your specific situation.